rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 complicated, it is more likely to crash.
 And if it crashes, the socket gets closed, and subsequent requests will get connection failures.

+### Can we use this technique to create a load balancer?

+Well, yes.

+If the loop script spawns multiple server processes, the operating system will load balance between them.

+No fancy load balancing software needed.

 ### Why socket option REUSE?

 ### Is this how supervisor works?